The Architecture of Refreshment

 Over the next two years they constructed an iconic building with long flowing horizontal lines that evoked the appearance of a ship with complete with portholes, catwalk and a bridge platform on the roof.

 Today, the Los Angles bottling plant is recognized as a classic example of the Streamline Moderne, a 1930's Art Deco style that invoked speed, motion and mobility.

 The ocean liner design features two rows of portholes, a catwalk with metal railings and simulated rivets and a ship's door.
 The top of the building is in the shape of a ship's bridge.
 A large mast-like flagpole mast adorns the top of the bridge.

 The plant's interior is also nautical themed.
 The mezzanine area features mahogany decks with handrails, ladders and brass fittings.
 Ship doors enclose the offices.

 Ventilators on the upper floors are shaped like ocean liner air scoops.
 These ventilators were once used as chutes to drop bottle caps to the crowning machines on the floor beneath.

-The bottling plant was designated as a City of Los Angeles Historic Cultural Landmark in 1975.
+The plant was designated a City of Los Angeles Historic Cultural Landmark in 1975.